“In the life of each of us there is a place remote and islanded, and given to endless regret or secret happiness.”

 As romantic and wonderful as our senses can be, they can be equally horrible, like the sound of wheels screeching to a halt after striking an animal on the road or the taste of illness or medicine in your mouth.
 Our senses heighten the experience of a moment, and particular senses stay with us in our memories for most of our lives.

-Humans have an innate need to convey and create meaning from the places that they live.
-Experience, history, gender, race, economic status, and climate, or any combinations of these elements, bind our sense of place.
+Humans have an innate need to convey and create meaning from the places where they live.
+Experience, history, gender, race, economic status, and climate, or any combination of these elements, bind our sense of place.
 Perceptions and memories complete our concept of place, and we use this information to help define our identity.

 Countless people maintain a negative sense of place and feel alienated from their communities.
 Many of my students claim that they feel more connected to society at large via social media.
 A community for some may exist as a group of gamers from different places all around the world.
 Technology has generated a brand new perception of “place” that may be virtual rather than physical.